This post may contain affiliate links. Please see my disclosure policy for details.

 Next, is timing.
 If you want empty shots, you need to get here earlier rather than later.
 Plus, the lighting is best in the morning as the sun is in front of the cottages.
 By the afternoon, the sun is behind them making photography difficult.

-Saying this, there is always lulls in the crowds.
+Saying this, there are always lulls in the crowds.
 So, if you wanted some empty photos during the day, I’d come armed with some patience.
 It will pay off.

 2. Book a stay at number 9